What Happens If You Pay Your Car Insurance Late?

 Prevention is far cheaper than the cure.
 Here are the most effective strategies:

-• Set up autopay: Most insurers offer a small discount (typically 1–5%) for enrolling in automatic payments, and it removes the risk of forgetting.
+• Set up autopay: Most insurers offer a discount of 5–15% for enrolling in automatic payments, and it removes the risk of forgetting entirely.
+Learn more about auto-renewal and autopay options.

 • Align due dates with your payday: Call your insurer and ask to move your billing date to coincide with when you receive income.